monmima/main-aide-memoire/zzzz-notes/laravel/README.md

 ### SQLSTATE[23000]: Integrity constraint violation: 19 NOT NULL constraint failed: songs.name (SQL: update "songs" set "name" = ?, "artist" = ?, "lyrics" = ?, "link" = ?, "updated_at" = 2021-06-28 19:59:50 where "id" = 1)

 - Something is wrong with the "name" and "id" attributes of your input fields.
 Are you sure they exist and they are named properly?
+- Another possibility is that you're leaving a field empty and submitting the form when the database expects a non-null value.
+To solve this, to to your migrate file.

+- And change this:

+       $table->string('lyrics');

+- To this:

+       $table->string('lyrics')->nullable();

 ## Creating A Many-To-Many Relationship (Pivot Table)